-All quantities and size measurements for both model series (500 and 700) as well as information regarding the necessary accessories can be found in our first post for this project (in German).
+All quantities and size measurements for both model series (500 and 700) as well as information regarding the necessary accessories can be found further below and in our first post for this project (in German).
 For the precise cutting dimensions, use the diagram in my post or the one in Dorthe’s post depending on the size of your sewing machine and choose whether you are making the version with ties or with side sections.

 Instructions for a sewing machine cover with ties

 First of all, we are going to create the appliqués.
 You can download and print out the appliqué template here (please do not change the size of the page):

 Instead of tracing the letters from the template, I proceed as follows:

 1. I print out the template and cut it out roughly.

 2. Then I spray the back with a little spray adhesive (here I used Odif adhesive, which is what I use to temporarily fasten together the different layers when quilting, but you can certainly use other adhesives) and stick it onto the paper side of the Vliesofix.

 4. Now the letters can be cut out.
 I used fine scissors with a sharp point to cut out the very small pieces.
 This method of transferring appliqué templates saves a great deal of time (and nerves), so I strongly recommend it to you!